ibm-cloud-docs/openwhisk/hadr.md

 | EU Central | Amsterdam |
 {: caption="{{site.data.keyword.openwhisk}} regional failover locations" caption-side="top"}

-Because there are no active compute resources in Amsterdam for {{site.data.keyword.openwhisk}}, the failover period in the EU Central region might be longer than in other regions.
+Because Amsterdam does not have any active compute resources for {{site.data.keyword.openwhisk}}, the failover period in the EU Central region might be longer than in other regions.

-{{site.data.keyword.openwhisk_short}} is a Function-as-a-Service offering, and as such, it only offers compute services.
+{{site.data.keyword.openwhisk_short}} is a Function-as-a-Service offering, and as such, it offers only compute services.
 It does not back up the data that your workload (actions) processes.
 In order to store data, you can use separate cloud-based data stores with separate disaster recovery options, which depend on the storage service's SLAs.

 ## HIPAA

-{{site.data.keyword.openwhisk_short}} is a Function-as-a-Service offering, and as such, it only offers only compute services.
+{{site.data.keyword.openwhisk_short}} is a Function-as-a-Service offering, and as such, it offers only compute services.
 It does not offer storage options nor management of your data.
 Ensuring the HIPAA-compliant processing of your data is subject to your storage service's operation and SLAs.